SocietyForArtisticResearch/texteditor-elm/README.md

 Casper:

 Luc:

-- `<meta name="viewport" content="width=device-width, initial-scale=1.0">` (ask devs), also on live server
 - icons for right hand side navbar
-- Server problem when exporting?, 414 Request-URI Too Large (json, body??)
-- when logged out error http codes request form devs
+- when logged out error http codes request form devs -- what to display?
-- period in media name (remove periods on upload and whitespace)
+- period in media name (remove periods on upload and whitespace) -- actually only validator in mediaedit has to be adjusted

 ## To test
 - tables?